2DMAT/odatse-STR/doc/en/source/tutorial/pamc.rst

 - ``input.toml``

-  The input file of py2dmat.
+  The input file of odatse-STR.

 - ``prepare.sh``, ``do.sh``